88lexd/website-astro/infra/argo-cd/README.md

 ```

 To manage Argo CD, simply update the `app-argocd.yaml` Application to define the new chart version and/or update the `argocd-values.yaml` with new configurations.

+## Delete Helm Secret
+Argo does not do a Helm release deployment.
+It performs `helm template` and manages the manifests directly.

+Once confirm Argo sync is working, delete the Helm secret that controls the Helm release and prevent accidental management using Helm directly from local.